AyithaLekhana/word-guessing-game/README.md

 ## Author

-Built as part of a Java workshop assignment, extended into a full-stack project.
+Built and actively developed by Lekhana Ayitha as a self-directed project to practice full-stack Java development, REST API design, and frontend engineering.